Step By Step Mortgage Guide

 General Enrollment Period (GEP)

 This Medicare Part B sign-up period is for individuals who did not apply during their IEP or a Special Enrollment Period.
-Applications are submitted between January 1 and March 31.
-Part B coverage does not take effect until July 1 through this enrollment period.
 People can sign up between January 1–March 31 each year.
 Coverage will start the month after the person signs up.

 Special Enrollment Period (SEP)